Marske-by-the-Sea

 Marske-by-the-Sea is a village in the civil parish of Saltburn, Marske and New Marske, North Yorkshire, England, between the seaside resorts of Redcar and Saltburn-by-the-Sea.

 Marske comprises the wards of Longbeck (shared with New Marske) and St Germains.

 History

 The name Marske derives from the Old English mersc meaning 'marsh'.

-Marske is mentioned in the Domesday Book of 1086.
+Marske is mentioned in Domesday Book of 1086.

 St Germain's Church was consecrated by bishop Ægelric between 1042 and 1056.

 Marske was amerced 20 marks for its part in the pillaging of a Norwegian vessel in 1180.

 Marske Brass Band was established in 1875.
 It has a junior and adult learners band and a traditional brass band for all ages.
-The band provides instruments and teaching for free; the only proviso is that you attend regularly.
+The band provides instruments and teaching free, the only proviso being regular attendance.